AdaGold/betsy/feedback.md

 Checkout -> decrease inventory |
 Merchant's total revenue |
 Find all orders for this merchant (instance method on `Merchant`) |
-Find all items from this order that are sold by this merchant (instance method on `Order`) |
 **Selected Model Tests** |
 Add item to cart:<br>  - Can add a good product<br>  - Can't add a product w/o enough stock<br>  - Can't add a retired product<br>  - Can't add to an order that's not in cart mode<br>  - Logic specific to this implementation |
 Get orders for this merchant:<br>  - Includes all orders from this merchant<br>  - Doesn't include orders from another merchant<br>  - Orders are not included more than once<br>  - Does something reasonable when there are no orders for this merchant |